Currency Debasement (Pt I): Laying the Foundations

 When people used to buy goods or services with bank notes and coins, they tended to think of currency as physical cash, made up of the total bank notes and coins in circulation.
 Now that purchases are rarely completed with physical cash, but with debit and credit cards as well as by phone, it’s easier to comprehend that currency is much more than physical cash.

-For the purpose of these three articles, currency is defined as a broader set of assets.
+For the purpose of these articles, currency is defined as a broader set of "liquid assets".
 It includes anything that can be easily converted into cash or a deposit at a bank, which can then be spent on buying a good or service (e.g. a car, a bus ticket, food, an insurance product or a house).
+Thus the term "liquid".

-This broader definition of Currency is in effect the Money Supply of a country (also known as "M3"), that allows a readily available liquid and readily available float for people to spend their money.
+This broader definition of Currency is in effect the Money Supply of a country, that allows a readily available liquid and readily available float for people to spend their money.
 It includes:

-• all the physical cash in circulation (bank notes & coins) as well as central bank reserves (more on this later)
+all the physical cash in circulation (bank notes & coins) as well as central bank reserves (defined later)

 This makes sense – you don’t buy a house or car with physical cash, but by transferring money from your deposit held at a bank to the seller’s deposit account at his/her bank.

-The total amount of currency in circulation, or money supply M3, has ballooned over the last 55 years – see charts below for the US, Eurozone, UK and Japan, and note the scale of the axes.
+The total amount of currency in circulation, or Money Supply, has ballooned over the last 55 years – see charts below for the US, Eurozone, UK and Japan, and note the scale of the axes.

-Later I will explain how this money was created, and how the increased money supply is impacting economies worldwide and shaping the future.
+The second Article will explain how this money has been created, and the third will demonstrate how the increased money supply is impacting economies worldwide and shaping the future.

 What is Currency Debasement?
-The invisible elephant in the room that people know about!
+The invisible elephant in the room that people should know about!

 My starting annual salary on the NatWest Graduate program in 1987 was £8,500.
 This year Robbie, a friend’s son, started his graduate program on a much higher annual salary of £32,500.

-Whilst there has been a huge development in phones, computers, cheap air travel and other items over the last 38 years, the reality is that today, Robbie’s salary can only buy roughly the same basket of basic goods and services as the basket of 4o years ago that I could buy with my salary.
+Whilst there has been a huge development in phones, computers, cheap air travel and other items over the last 38 years, the reality is that Robbie’s salary can only buy roughly the same basket of basic goods and services as the basket that I could buy 40 years ago with my much smaller salary.

 The Antiques Roadshow television program features members of the public whose family heirlooms are valued by antiques experts.
 Invariably, the highlight of any show comes when an expert places a high value on an item that was purchased many years ago, which draws a huge audience gasp.
 Recently a clock that was bought in 1970 for £200 was valued at £1,450 (cue the “wows”!).

-The reality is that today’s buying power of £1,450 is almost identical to the buying power of £200 in 1970 (assuming an average annual 4.5% inflation rate over the last 55 years).
-Indeed, no one is any “richer” as that was an expensive clock in 1970.
+The reality is that today’s purchasing power of £1,450 is almost identical to the buying power of £200 in 1970 (assuming an average annual 4.5% inflation rate over the last 55 years).
+Indeed, no one is any “richer” – in other words, costing £200, that was an expensive clock back in 1970.

 Just like the case of increasing salaries over time, this example demonstrates that the “£1 of old” was worth far more than the “£1 of today”.
 In 1970 you needed 200 of the then £1 notes to buy an expensive clock – now you would need 1,450 of £1 coins to buy that same expensive clock.
 In summary, the £1 of 1970 has been debased, you need 7 ¼ times more money now to buy this same clock as you did back then.